brianwgoldman/StaticInjection/README.md

 for every step in A's dependency chain.
 Dependency injection simplifies that issue, as you can now create A without passing it an instance of B as an argument: it just gets injected.

+Finally, this version of injection is helpful if you want to change the dependencies of a class.
+If you create A in a thousand places, but then realize that A needs an additional dependency, you would normally need to modify everywhere A is created.
+The way injection is performed in these examples, you can avoid all that and just change the definition of A.

 ## What makes it extra cool?

 Normally dependency injection requires defining interfaces and using polymorphism, or duck typed languages.